By News Team

-While we all enjoy a big fight feel, boxing is about the journey as well as the destination and without heavyweight division prospects – or indeed those of any class – there’d be no future to this sport.
+While we all enjoy a big fight feel, boxing is about the journey as well as the destination and without the top heavyweight division prospects – or indeed those of any class – there’d be no future to this sport.

-In the current climate where any person in sport can so easily tarnish their image if there’s even a hint of a scandal relating to drugs, it hasn’t done Yoka’s burgeoning reputation much good.
+In the current climate, where any person in sport can so easily tarnish their image if there’s even a hint of a scandal relating to drugs, it hasn’t done Yoka’s burgeoning reputation much good.
 This isn’t the first time he’s courted controversy either.

 Many commentators felt the gold medal in Rio should’ve gone to Joe Joyce, who boxed Yoka in the super heavyweight final.
 The judges scored otherwise.
 All that aside, Yoka is clearly one of the top heavyweight division prospects and boxing fans should follow his future career with great interest.

 His previous amateur exploits included triumphs at the Glasgow 2014 Commonwealth Games and 2015 European Games in Baku, also in the super heavyweight class.

-Another Rio Olympics medallist, Filip Hrgovic of Croatia, also warrants attention.
+Another Rio Olympics medallist, Hrgovic of Croatia, also warrants attention.
 He bagged bronze after losing to Yoka in the semi-finals in Brazil and had also previously suffered defeat to Joyce as an amateur.

-Long before he stepped between the ropes as a pro, however, Hrgovic has been well-regarded behind the scenes.
+Long before he stepped between the ropes as a pro, however, Hrgovic had been well-regarded behind the scenes.
 Kubrat Pulev’s camp used him as a sparring partner when the Bulgarian boxer was preparing to fight Wladimir Klitschko back in 2014.

-It’s also said Hrgovic was the cause of David Haye cancelling his bout against fellow Briton and subsequent world heavyweight champ Tyson Fury in 2013 when the Croatian cut The Hayemaker in a sparring session.
+It’s also said Hrgovic was the cause of David Haye cancelling his bout against fellow Briton and subsequent world heavyweight champ Tyson Fury in 2013 when the Croatian cut the Hayemaker in a sparring session.

 As well as his British belt, Dubois has also held the WBC youth heavyweight title.
 With a global boxing organisation already recognising him, that’s further evidence of the impression he’s made in the sport already.

 Alongside fellow Briton Joyce, Dubois looks to be a major hope for the future.
-He may lack the extensive amateur experience of his compatriot, but it demonstrates there’s more than one way to skin the proverbial cat and get into pro boxing.
+He may lack the extensive amateur experience of his compatriot, but it demonstrates there’s more than one way to skin the proverbial cat and get into professional boxing.

-Wherever he trains and whatever nation he represents, he is part of the rich boxing heritage that is tied to Ukrainian sport through the Klitschko brothers and others.
+Wherever he trains and whatever nation he represents, he is part of the rich boxing heritage that is tied to Ukrainian sport through the Klitschko brothers, Oleksandr Usyk and Vasyl Lomachenko.

 Already earning The Panther as his nickname, Teslenko has even travelled south for a few bouts in the United States and returned to Canada victorious.
 He looks a dangerous opponent for any up-and-coming heavyweight on that side of the Atlantic.